dm67x/passguard/README.md

 ## Licence

-No licence, you can use it, update it or do everything you want 😸
+No licence, you can use it, update it or do anything you want 😸

 ## Author